HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 # Future Work

-## Dense Coverage of a Robot Arm with SUs
+## Dense Coverage of a Robot Arm with Skin Units

 In order to consistently avoid obstacles around the robot, dense skin coverage is necessary.
 To achieve this goal, we must efficiently distribute wiring and computational resources along the surface of the robot.
 This has been accomplished by related work by using rigid printed circuit boards equipped with onboard microcontrollers and redundant connections  (e.g. [2]).
 In this work, additional challenges arise due to the flexible and stretchable nature of our robotic skin that must conform to the surface it is placed on.

 Our next near-term milestone is to densely cover a portion of a robotic arm with SUs and consistently avoid collision from any direction.
 This step will require a concerted system-level effort from hardware and electronics design (i.e. ensure measurement fidelity, reduce the amount of wiring, and allow a multitude of sensors to be placed on the robot with ease) to control and algorithm development.

-## Robotic control using simulated SUs
+## Robotic Control Using Simulated Skin Units

 In parallel to the aforementioned work, we aim at expanding our current controller to avoid dynamic and static obstacles using proximity sensor information in simulation.
 Simulated robotic skin will allow us to rapidly prototype different algorithms and easily share our work with collaborators that don’t have access to the physical hardware.